Find out how sales content can take prospects from not knowing anything about you to wanting to meet with you.

-That was my biggest struggle for years.
 I’m pretty relentless when it comes to prospecting.
-While many salespeople give up after a few tries, I have no problem contacting them 10 times over a period of time.
+While many salespeople give up after a few tries, I have no problem contacting a qualified prospect 10 times over a period of time.
+Contacting people isn't the problem - it's figuring out what the heck to say that is agonizing.

 “1.
 You need to carefully craft a variety of sales tools [sales content] that focus on how you help your prospect’s business.